bilias/rqwatch/docs/CONFIGURE.md

       -b, --blacklisted     Send notifications for blacklisted mails
     ```

+- **cron:import_spool**\
+  This command imports mail metadata that the API spooled to Redis because the
+  database insert failed, and removes it from the spool once imported.

+  When Rspamd posts a mail to the API and the database write fails, the message
+  is written to Quarantine as usual but its metadata is kept in Redis and the
+  API answers `503` so Rspamd does not retry.
+This command replays it.

+  Run it with `-l` on each API server: only the server that received a mail can
+  check that its raw file is still on disk.
+A mail whose file has gone is
+  imported with `mail_stored = 0` rather than a database row pointing at a
+  missing file.
+Without `-l` a server drains every server's spooled entries,
+  which works because the import is only a database write, but the file check
+  is then skipped.

+  If an import fails the whole run stops and the remaining entries stay
+  spooled for the next run, so nothing is lost and nothing is imported twice.

+  Requires `REDIS_ENABLE=true`.
+See [Redis Settings](#redis-settings) for the
+  Redis configuration this depends on.

+    ```
+    ./bin/cli.php cron:import_spool -h

+    Options:
+      -i, --import          Import spooled entries into the database -b, --batch[=BATCH]   Batch size [default: 500]
+      -l, --local           Only entries spooled by the local server -s, --show            Show spooled entries
+    ```

 - **cron:quarantine**\
   This command scans the Rqwatch database and cleans the Quarantine.